 OK, BUT...
 WHAT AM I CAPABLE OF?

 Good point.
 It's all well and good to have a power meter, but how do you make sense of the numbers?
 Is 100 watts (w) good?
 What about 200w?
 862w?
 1437?
 These numbers, in isolation don't mean much.
-The next step is to determine how long you can sustainably hold a a certain wattage over a period of time.
+The next step is to determine how long you can hold a certain wattage over a period of time.
 To do so, you need to get your Four-Dimensional Power (4DP) profile by riding Full Frontal, our fitness test.

-Together with Dig Deep Coaching, we've designed a 20 minute FTP test called Rubber Glove.
+Together with APEX Coaching, we've designed a comprehensive fitness called Full Frontal.
 You subscribe to the app, so you have this video available at your fingertips!
 Get stuck into it by following our lead-in schedule and pacing strategies here.

 - Keep your tyre pressure consistent.
 If your tyres were at 90 psi for your FTP test, make sure your tyre pressure remains as close to 90 psi.
 This is done best using a pump with a pressure gauge.